Go Back

 Instructions

-• Harvest borage leaves and flowers, carefully picking them over to remove any bugs.
-Give them a quick wash and then chop finely.
+• Pick over the borage leaves and flowers to remove insects, give them a quick rinse, and chop finely.

 Notes

-Be aware that just like any plant, some people react to borage.
-If you've never eaten borage before, start with a small amount.
+Enjoy in Moderation: Like any plant, some people react to borage, so if you've never eaten it before, start with a small amount.